huggingface/community-events/jax-controlnet-sprint/RAEDME.md

 To help each team successfully finish their project, we will organize talks by leading scientists and engineers from Google, Hugging Face, and the open-source Diffusion community.
 The talks will take place before the community week from March 29th to May 1st.
 Make sure to attend the talks to get the most out of your participation!
 Check out the [Talks] (TODO) section to get an overview of the talks, including the speaker and the time of the talk.

-Each team is then given **free access to a TPU v4-8 VM** from April 14 7th to May 1st.
+Each team is then given **free access to a TPU v4-8 VM** from April 14 to May 1st.
 In addition, we will provide a training example in JAX/Flax and Diffusers to train [ControlNets](https://huggingface.co/blog/controlnet) to kick-start your project.
-Additionally, we will also provide examples of how to prepare datasets for ControlNet training.
+We will also provide examples of how to prepare datasets for ControlNet training.
 During the week, we'll make sure to answer any questions you might have about JAX/Flax and Diffusers and help each team as much as possible to complete their project!

 At the end of the community week, each team should submit a demo of their project.
 All demonstrations will be evaluated by a jury and the top-3 demos will be awarded a prize.
 Check out the [How to submit a demo] (TODO) section for more information and suggestions on how to submit your project.